-Dallas Medical Center has received Chest Pain Center Certification from The Joint Commission, an independent, not-for-profit organization which is the nation’s oldest and largest standards-setting and accrediting body in health care.
+Dallas Medical Center has received Chest Pain Center Certification from The Joint Commission, an independent, not-for-profit organization that is the nation’s oldest and largest standards-setting and accrediting body in health care.
 To earn and maintain The Gold Seal of Approval® from The Joint Commission, an organization undergoes an on-site survey by a Joint Commission survey team at least every three years (Laboratories are surveyed every two years).

-The certification recognizes health care organizations that provide clinical programs across the continuum of care for chest pain patients.
+The certification recognizes healthcare organizations that provide clinical programs across the continuum of care for chest pain patients.
 The certification evaluates how organizations use clinical outcomes and performance measures to identify opportunities to improve care, as well as to educate and prepare patients and their caregivers for discharge.

 For further information, contact us at 972-888-7000

 When you’re experiencing a heart attack, every moment counts.
 The problem is that most heart attacks aren’t like the sudden ones you see in the movies – many start slowly, with discomfort, leaving individuals to wait too long before getting help.